 Bobtail can protect you against high out-of-pocket expenses if an accident should occur while you are driving your semi truck without a trailer.
-If you are in an accident while bobtailing, then this insurance could cover medical bills from an injury, storage fees after an accident, legal fees, and lawsuit expenses.
+If you are in an accident while bobtailing, then this insurance could really help you out.

 How Much Is Bobtail Insurance?

-Bobtail coverage costs vary depending on a variety of factors, including how much liability you want, your deductible, the distance that you typically deadhead and your driving record.
+Bobtail coverage costs vary depending on a variety of factors.
+The best way to find out how much bobtail insurance will cost is to get quotes so that you can get an accurate idea of how much your coverage will be.
 If you would like to receive a personalized bobtail insurance quote from multiple insurance companies, then fill out our convenient online form today.
 Comparing rates from multiple companies is the best way to get the cheapest bobtail trucking insurance.